rticommunity/rticonnextdds-examples/resources/scripts/README_compile_unix.txt

 call the correct rtiddsgen sentence, using the architecture name and the programming language (depends of the folder where that example is).
 For instance, if the example is under "c" subdirectory, the language to compile is
-C. However, if the working subdirectory is "java", this script modify a little bit its architecture in order to be correct when the programming language is Java.
+C. However, if the folder is "java", this script creates the corresponding rtiddsgen sentence to compile in Java.
   The script will set the next environment variables if they are not defined (Setting your own environment variables is recommended):
     NDDSHOME: will be set to